 Well, food has a big impact on your hormones.
-The growth and release of a woman’s eggs, for example, is negatively affected by free radicals, which can be counteracted by eating antioxidant-rich foods like legumes.
+The growth and release of a woman’s eggs, for example, are negatively affected by free radicals, which can be counteracted by eating antioxidant-rich foods like legumes.

 Refined carbs, however, encourage insulin resistance, which alters your hormonal balance.
 It increases estrogen levels, which could cause more menstrual cycles and use up a woman’s eggs faster.

-Researchers believe vegetarians went into menopause earlier, because they eat more fiber and less animal fat, and both of those impact estrogen levels too.
+Researchers believe vegetarians went into menopause earlier because they eat more fiber and less animal fat, and both of those impact estrogen levels too.